Paulette Nardal: Return to Martinique

 Upon recuperating sufficiently to travel, Nardal returned to Martinique.
 She settled in Fort-de-France and initially worked as an English teacher for dissidents wanting to support General de Gaulle.
 Because Caribbean recruits were trained in the British West Indies, it was imperative that they learn English before they could receive military training.
 When the war ended, she worked towards social improvement and suffrage.
 In 1944 Nardal founded Le Rassemblement féminin to encourage women to take part in the 1945 election and in 1945, she founded a journal, La Femme dans la Cite (Woman in the City), where she stressed the importance of women's involvement in politics and social work.

 In 1946, Nardal was nominated to serve as a delegate to the United Nations (UN).
 She arrived in New York City, where she served as an area specialist.
 She was the first black woman to hold an official post in the Division of Non-Self-Governing Territories, serving for 18 months.
-Returning to Martinique in 1948, Nadal, with help from her sister Alice, prepared a history on Martinique's musical heritage as her contribution to the celebrations surrounding the centenary of the abolition of slavery on the island.
+Returning to Martinique in 1948, Nardal, with help from her sister Alice, prepared a history on Martinique's musical heritage as her contribution to the celebrations surrounding the centenary of the abolition of slavery on the island.
 Because the traditional music, bèlè and ladjia, were giving way to jazz, Nardal wanted to improve education addressing the musical traditions.
 She later founded a choir to promote and preserve African-rooted traditional music including folk songs, spirituals, classical and South American songs.
 She continued to publish La Femme dans la Cite until 1951.

 Nardal died on 16 February 1985, in Martinique.
 Posthumously, Jil Servant made a biographical movie in conjunction with France-Antilles T.V. in 2004 titled, Paulette Nardal, la fierté d'être négresse (Paulette Nardal, proud to be a black woman), about Nardal's life.
 In 2009, a collection of her essays that had been printed in La Femme dans la Cite was translated and published by T. Denean Sharpley-Whiting.